KeraStudios/vapour/README.md

 When a request comes in for a 'GET' method and for the url '/hello-world/' then 'controller.helloWorld()' will be executed.

-Advanced Note: in this example we are using a delegate to overcome a VB restraint which makes it difficult to pass functions around like objects.
+Advanced Note: in this example we are using a delegate to overcome a VB restraint which makes it difficult to pass subroutines around like objects.

 Our main page should now look like this.